 Wondering what the difference between jigsaw and reciprocating saw is?
 In the case of reciprocating saw, this kind of tool is known to many by different names such as Recipro saw, saws-all, sabre saw.
-The Milwaukee-brand has even been coined the name of sawz all.
+The Milwaukee brand has even been coined the name of sawz all.
 Whatever name you choose to call the tool.
-This powerful tool in question has can cut through wood, metal, masonry, fiberglass and many other types of material.
+This powerful tool in question has can cut through wood, metal, masonry, fiberglass, and many other types of materials.

 A key point to remember is that this is a vital tool for many contractors.
 And a lot of DIY workshops globally.
 To them, this tool is the everyday handyman’s weapon of mass deconstruction.

 Sounding a lot like a phrase from one of Arnold Schwarzenegger.
 Reciprocating saws come with a powerful motor and are usually used to cut in a fast manner as well as cut deep when needed to.
 The major question is, how is a reciprocating saw diverse from other saws?

 According to my research, using simple English, a jigsaw is another type of reciprocating saw.
 The main difference is that technically, the jigsaw and Recipro saw are different saws.
 Very confusing I know but since in reality, they do about the same thing in terms of work, they can be considered as interchangeable.
 This article is going to lay out the differences between the two saws for good measure.

 The jigsaw power tool.

 Each and every jigsaw is able to handle a number of cutting projects but bear in mind that each saw may offer a different set of features that may or will better suit the individual that is going to use it for specific applications.
 An example, let’s say you are using your jigsaw for maybe scroll cuts or crafting and you may want one that has a knob-style kind of auxiliary handle that is capable of producing precision cutting as well as steering control.